contributte/doctrine-extra-skeleton/README.md

 5) Start your devstack or use PHP local development server.

-   You can start PHP server by running `php -S localhost:8000 -t www` or use prepared make task `make loc-web`.
+   You can start PHP server by running `php -S localhost:8000 -t www` or use prepared make task `make dev`.

 6) Open http://localhost:8000 and enjoy!